probmods/probmods2/chapters/14-bayesian-data-analysis.md

 viz.density(posteriorBeliefs, {bounds: [0,1]})
 ~~~~

-This is a hypothesis about how person updates her prior beliefs about a coin weight (or, a continuous parameter between 0 and 1) after observing outcomes of flipping that (or, simple binary outcomes).
+This is a hypothesis about how person updates her prior beliefs about a coin weight (or, a continuous parameter between 0 and 1) after observing outcomes.
 We can imagine an experiment where we show a person 20 coin flips, 15 of which result in heads.
 This model would make predictions about the likely weights a person would infer.
 We can then have this model make further predictions about different kinds of questions we could then ask the person.